Marconi Stallions have advanced to the R16 of the FFA Cup with a 3-0 victory over South Hobart at Blundstone Arena.

-It was a battle of NPL TAS v NPL NSW between South Hobart v Marconi Stallions at Bellerive (Blundstone Arena) last night in the FFA Cup.
-Unfortunately the home crowd of 2,617 were left disappointed as the Stallions stormed home for a 3-0 win.
-Former Newcastle Jets (A-League) striker Marco Jesic lead the away side to victory scoring a brace.
+It was a battle of NPL TAS v NPL NSW.
+The home crowd were left disappointed after former Newcastle Jets (A-League) striker Marco Jesic led the away side to victory with his brace.

 South headed into the match very undermanned and a couple injury clouds to add to that.
 Kobe Kemp, Adam Gorry and Gilly De Souza were all exempt.